nusco/narjillos/backlog.md

 ###Artist

-* Fade out mouth/eye during death
+* Give a sense of movement when following a locked-on Narjillo (speckles in liquid?) °
 * Light on/off visual and sound effects
 * Smoother contours when zooming in infrared mode
-* Give a sense of movement when following a locked-on Narjillo (speckles in liquid?)

 ##Neurologist